daitangio/misterio/README.md

 <img align="right"   src="https://gioorgi.com/wp-content/uploads/2020/07/misterio-300x170.png" alt="Mysterio Marvel" >
 It is super-easy to use.

-*Cool!* The new python version is easier to use and understand.
+*Cool!* The Go version is easier to distribute and maintain.

-Misterio is a python command you can use to "apply" a set of roles to a infinite numbers of hosts.
+Misterio is a Go command you can use to "apply" a set of roles to an infinite number of hosts.
-Less then 200 lines of python code HELP INCLUDED (sorry Ansible :)
+The codebase stays intentionally small and explicit, with separate binaries for the main workflow and utility commands.

 Misterio is able to manage a set of compose target as an one, applying status changes easily.